This post may contain eBay affiliate links. Please read our disclosure policy.

 The autographed version of the card described above is the most expensive Tom Brady rookie card.
 You could probably buy two or three townhomes in a softer real estate market for what this signed card could get in the open market.

-If some of these valuations seem extreme, you got to remember the (apologies to Drake) “started from the bottom now we here” story of Brady’s career.
+If some of these valuations seem extreme, you have to remember the (apologies to Drake) “started from the bottom now we here” story of Brady’s career.

 The Michigan man began that 2000 rookie season as Pat’s fourth-stringer behind starter Drew Bledsoe and backups John Friesz and Michael Bishop.

-By the season ended, he’d work his way up to QB2 after completing just one pass in three attempts for six yards that year.
+By the season ended, he’d worked his way up to QB2 after completing just one pass in three attempts for six yards that year.
 He has since made 14 Pro Bowls and counting.
 It would have been number one if not for the extreme price tag removing 95% of the market from investing.

 We must credit one of our loyal readers for posting this bad boy of a Tom Brady rookie card in the comments below.
 Thanks, Aaron!

 Upper Deck has outdone itself in terms of this card’s design and overall beauty.
 If it would contain an autograph?
 In our opinion, this card would be in the six digits at a PSA 10.

 Numbered #215, the 2000 Tom Brady UD Gold Reserve RC shows Tom passing the ball with his red Patriots “can’t hit the QB jersey.”
 The true beauty lies in the design and the gold color in the backdrop that blends beautifully with the silversides.